 2. Americans With Disabilities Act (ADA) Coordinator

 Under the ADA, the University must designate at least one individual to coordinate ADA compliance on campus.
-The Director of the Office of Equal Opportunity (OEO) has been designated as the University’s ADA Coordinator.
-The ADA Coordinator:
+The Director of Equal Opportunity has been designated as the University’s ADA Coordinator, and is responsible for:

-OEO may appoint Deputy ADA Coordinators and liaisons to assist the ADA Coordinator.
+Deputy ADA Coordinators and liaisons may be appointed to assist the ADA Coordinator.

 3. Definitions